Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/05loops.md

   * If it evaluated to true, then the loop body statements are executed otherwise first statement following the loop is executed.
   * Once the condition is evaluated to true, the statements in the loop body are executed.
 Normally the statements contain an update value for the variable being processed for the next iteration.
   * When the condition becomes false, the loop terminates which marks the end of its life cycle.
+* Notes
+  * While has condition before the block - block is never executed if condition is false from start
+  * So, to conclude, there is chance that while block will never be executed

 Syntax: